hashiim0206/erisml-lib/README.md

 - **(v) multi-agent strategic interaction**

 We define a concrete syntax, a formal grammar, denotational semantics, and an execution model that treats norms as first-class constraints on action, introduces longitudinal safety metrics such as Norm Violation Rate (NVR) and Alignment Drift Velocity (ADV), and supports compilation to planners, verifiers, and simulators.

+On top of this, ErisML now includes an **ethics-only decision layer (DEME)**:

+- A structured **EthicalFacts** abstraction used as the *only* input to ethics modules.
+- Pluggable **EthicsModule** implementations that perform purely normative reasoning.
+- A **democratic governance** layer that aggregates multiple EthicalJudgement outputs.
+- A worked example for **clinical triage under resource scarcity**.

 ![CI](https://github.com/ahb-sjsu/erisml-lib/actions/workflows/ci.yaml/badge.svg)
 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue.svg)